 The application must be written.
 Either you or the HA representative will fill it out.
 An HA usually needs to collect the following information to determine eligibility:

-- Names of all persons who would be living in the unit, their sex, date of birth, and relationship to the family head;
+- Names of all persons who would be living in the unit, their gender, date of birth, and relationship to the family head;

 - Your present address and telephone number;